Table of Contents[Hide][Show]

 Astronaut Training Experience

-This is a separate experience, with an additional admission charge and reservations are required.
+This separate experience requires reservations and has an additional charge.
 It allows visitors to train like the next generation of space explorers who will travel to Mars.
 Practice docking skills, navigate the Mars terrain and experience the sensation of performing a spacewalk in a microgravity environment.

 Using immersive simulation technology, participants work together to solve real-world problems using authentic NASA science.